 MacLeod Andrews (Wyatt Goodwin), Evan Dumochel (Christian), Margaret Drake (Mara Drake), Mick Casale (Psychiatrist), Elena Greenlee (Sandy)

-Christian leads a regular life in a New York City, working an office job and trying to think of a way to ask out his boss Mara.
+Christian leads a regular life in a New York City.
+He works an office job while trying to think of a way to ask out his boss Mara.
 He then bumps into his childhood friend Wyatt on the street.
 Wyatt has just returned to town and Christian insists that he come and stay in his apartment.
 However, Wyatt is hearing voices speaking to him, telling him that there are demons that look like people, that some may even be his friends, and that he will be required to kill them.

-They Look Like People is a directorial debut for Perry Blackshear who had made a half-dozen short films before, The film gained a great deal of word of mouth around various film festivals.
+They Look Like People was a directorial debut for Perry Blackshear who had made a half-dozen short films before.
+The film gained a great deal of word of mouth around various film festivals.

 Perry Blackshear leaves you bewildered and puzzled about what is going on – all in a good way.
 Things become decidedly chilling when MacLeod Andrews invites Margaret Drake down into the basement and then starts creepily talking to her about sulphuric acid before producing an axe or later where he passes notes to Evan Dumochel that say the battle is about to start.
 The bizarreness is how in any other film there would be easily cued responses where everybody flips out at this.
 The surprise is how matter-of-fact everybody reacts – Margaret Drake starts hitting Andrews after he follows her in the street but then turns and feels sorry for hurting him, while Dumochel regards the note as mildly puzzling but doesn’t do anything like throw Andrews out on the street.